EugeneNdiaye/smoothed_concomitant_lasso/README.md

-# Smooth Concomitant Lasso
+# Smoothed Concomitant Lasso

 This package implements a simple scikit-learn style estimator for the Smoothed Concomitant Lasso https://arxiv.org/abs/1606.02702.

 ## Motivation

-Automated noise level estimatotion can be of interest in high dimension, for instance when uncertainty quantification is required, as well as when no cross-validation can be performed to tune the regularization paramter.
+Automated noise level estimatotion can be of interest in high dimension, for instance when uncertainty quantification is required, as well as when no cross-validation can be performed to tune the regularization parameter.

 ## Example

-The API of the ``Smoothed_Concomitant_Lasso`` code is designed for compatibility with the [scikit-learn](http://scikit-learn.org) project.
+The API of the ``smoothconco`` code is designed for compatibility with the [scikit-learn](http://scikit-learn.org) project.

 ```python
 import numpy as np